Archive for the 'film' Category

 The Searchers – 1956

-That story structure is so powerful that it found its way into Star Wars (Luke realizes he’s like Vader when his mechanical hand gets cut off.) and the Lion King (The bad guy’s name is Scar in that one too.), just to name a few.
+That story structure is so powerful that it found its way into Star Wars (Luke realizes he’s like Vader when his mechanical hand gets cut off.) and The Lion King (The villain’s name is Scar in that one too.), just to name a few.
 It is a powerful way to tell a story because it carries truth: We have to face the broken parts of ourselves if we are to make the kind of progress that Providence offers us.

 Here’s to you, John Ford.
 Thank you kindly for all you taught us.